pace-neutrons/pace-python/docs/GettingStarted.md

 By default, when creating the Matlab plots in a Jupyter notebook, a screenshot of the plot is taken and displayed in the document.
 To bypass this behaviour and obtain the usual pop out plots expected from plots created using Horace, `%matlab_plot_mode windowed` can be run in a code cell.
+More information on this, as well as additional commands can be found [here](IPythonMagics_commands.md).

 ## Advanced usage (for developers): Creating a custom build